New study shows this “controversial” therapy sends heart attack and stroke risk plummeting

 Other experts weighed in, as well: “If this were true, it would be significant.
 It would put this therapy in the same ballpark as high blood pressure drugs, or drugs used to lower cholesterol,” said Dr. Steven Nissen, chair of the department of cardiovascular medicine at the Cleveland Clinic, who also doubts the results of the study.

 Whether you find it amusing or downright maddening, it’s significant that many conclude that a positive result must be flawed because it’s “alternative.”
-I would remind Dr. Nissen that for decades doctors like me have been witnessing first hand that chelation treatments do indeed reduce plaque and improves blood flow through the body’s vital circulatory system, including the coronary arteries that feed the heart oxygen and nutrients.
+We would remind Dr. Nissen that for decades doctors like us have been witnessing first hand that chelation treatments do indeed reduce plaque and improves blood flow through the body’s vital circulatory system, including the coronary arteries that feed the heart oxygen and nutrients.

 Let’s step back and take a look at this study.
 It followed all the parameters required for a proper study including that it was double blind meaning neither the doctors nor the patients knew who was receiving which treatment.
 One group of 839 patients received 40 infusions of the chelating agent EDTA.
 The other group of 869 patients received intravenous treatments with a placebo solution containing salt and sugar water.

 And remember, it wasn’t some “fringe” alternative group of doctors that came up with the study design.
 It was designed and monitored by your garden variety mainstream medical professionals.

 Chelation safely flushes away toxins